alsalafiyyah/alsalafiyyah.github.io/_posts/treatments/2020-09-03-treatment-with-rock-hyrax-dung.md

 note: true
 lang: en
 locale: en
-category: [treatments]
+category: [treatments,fatwas]
-excerpt: "The dung of rock hyrax is used as a cure for many diseases and is sold by spice traders.
-Is it permissible to use it for treatment?"
+excerpt: The dung of rock hyrax is used as a cure for many diseases and is sold by spice traders.
+Is it permissible to use it for treatment?
 shaykhs:
  - Shaykh Abdul-Aziz Aal al-Shaykh
  - Shaykh Abdul-Aziz ibn Baz